 Please note: we can only ship throughout Ohio, to Virginia, Washington D.C., Alaska, Kentucky, and Pennsylvania at this time.

-Style: Barley Wine style ale brewed with brown sugar and maple syrup and aged in bourbon barrrels
+Style: Barleywine style ale brewed with brown sugar and maple syrup aged in bourbon barrels

-Description: Throughout the later half of the 1800’s, Iron Furnaces around the Southeast Ohio area and into parts of Kentucky and West Virginia burned red hot smelting ore into iron.
-The Hops Furnace outside of Athens Country operated from 1854-1874, producing 15 tons of iron a day.
-A small town of 300 kept the furnace fed and alive.
-The structure still stands today and was inspiration for the biggest, richest, and burliest barley wine we have ever produced.
-Iron Furnace was brewed with a ridiculous amount of local maple syrup, brown sugar, and loads of malt.
-Aged in some of our favorite bourbon barrels.
+Description: In the late 1800’s, iron furnaces around the Southeast Ohio area burned red hot, smelting ore into iron.
+The Hope Furnace outside of Athens County operated from 1854-1874, producing 15 tons of iron a day.
+The structure still stands today and was the inspiration for the biggest, richest, and burliest barleywine style ale we have ever produced.
+It was brewed with a ludicrous amount of local maple syrup and aged for 18 months in some of our favorite bourbon barrels.

 Brewer’s Tasting Notes:

 - Palate: Maple taffy, lightly salted caramel, wheated bourbon